omeka/classic-enduser/docs/Admin/Settings/ReCaptcha.md

 ![ A red arrow points to the word "keys" in an accordion menu, open to reveal fields for site and secret keys.
 The keys have been obscured.](../../doc_files/captcha-keyloc.jpg)

-- Return to you Omeka Classic admin dashboard and Settings in the top navigation.
+- Return to your Omeka Classic admin dashboard and click "Settings" in the top navigation.
-- From Settings, go to the Security tab and scroll down to the Captcha section.
+- From Settings, go to the "Security" tab and scroll down to the "Captcha" section.

 ![Screencap of the Captcha section of the security settings](../../doc_files/captcha-settings.png)

-- In the fields provided, enter your site/public and secret/private keys (copy and paste should work).
+- In the fields provided, paste in your site/public and secret/private keys, copied from the other site.
-- Be sure to click the green Save Changes button on the right hand side of the screen!
+- Click the green "Save Changes" button on the right hand side of the screen.

 Plugins that use reCAPTCHA
 ---------------------------------------------------------------
-The following plugins use Omeka Classic's reCAPTCHA support, and configuring reCAPTCHA as explained above should enable captchas for all of them:
+The following plugins use Omeka Classic's reCAPTCHA support, and configuring reCAPTCHA as explained above should enable Captchas for all of them:

 - [Commenting](../../Plugins/Commenting.md)
 - [Contribution](../../Plugins/Contribution.md)